 Speed eaters are not necessarily overweight but they might experience other health problems such as reflux, indigestion (‘heartburn’), and possibly even food poisoning.

-Some people are simply in a hurry to eat their ordinary sized meal and they get on with their day.
+Some people are simply in a hurry to gobble down their ordinary sized meal and they get on with the day.

 It’s when speed eaters regularly move on to eat more that weight gain becomes a problem.